f0lg0/ts-node-sessions-mongodb-api-boilerplate/README.md

-# ts-node-app-boilerplate
+# ts-node-sessions-mongodb-api-boilerplate
-Boilerplate for a TypeScript Express Nodejs App
+Boilerplate for a TypeScript Express Nodejs App with sessions and MongoDB as database